Temposhark: Touring

 On 11 May 2007, Temposhark announced their first theatre and club tour of the US.
 Temposhark's US tour supporting Darren Hayes from Savage Garden took place between 11–26 June 2007.
 They visited cities including New York, Los Angeles, Chicago, Toronto and San Francisco, with dates in all cities completely sold out.
 Temposhark played a live solo concert as part of New York fashion week in September 2007, it was their longest US show so far, at just under one hour.

 In April 2008, Temposhark returned to the live circuit performing headline live shows in London as well as a short US tour of the East Coast including New York, Hartford, Philadelphia and Buffalo.
-Temposhark also announced a new live member, the keyboard player Luke Juby who is best known for being in popstar Mika's band.
-In June 2008, Temposhark headline London club night Popstarz to coincide with the launch of their single Blame and the UK release of their debut album.
-The show at Simon Hobart's Popstarz sees the band return to the London clubs where they first began.
+Temposhark also announced a new live member, the keyboard player Luke Juby, who is best known for being in pop star Mika's band.
+In June 2008, Temposhark headlined London club night Popstarz to coincide with the launch of their single Blame and the UK release of their debut album.
+The show at Simon Hobart's Popstarz saw the band return to the London clubs where they first began.

 In March 2010, Temposhark performed live at the Institute of Contemporary Arts fundraising gala at KoKo, London alongside other acts including Ellie Goulding, Lily Allen, Bryan Ferry and I Blame Coco.

 In April 2010, Robert Diament of Temposhark sang live in Paris, France as part of MaJiKer's series of live concerts The Lab which has included other vocalists Camille, Indi Kaur, Bénédicte Le Lay and Sacha Bernardson.

 Remixes

-Having successfully remixed the track Pull Up The People for M.I.A., Temposhark have started to remix other artists.
+Having successfully remixed the track "Pull Up The People" for M.I.A., Temposhark have started to remix other artists.

-Recent remix commissions include French music star Camille (Virgin/EMI Records) for her single Ta Douleur, Hellogoodbye (Sanctuary/Drive Thru Records) for their global hit song Here in Your Arms and Kate Havnevik (Universal/Continentica Records) for You Again taken from her cult hit debut album Melankton.
+Recent remix commissions include French music star Camille (Virgin/EMI Records) for her single "Ta Douleur", Hellogoodbye (Sanctuary/Drive Thru Records) for their global hit song "Here in Your Arms" and Kate Havnevik (Universal/Continentica Records) for "You Again", taken from her cult debut album, Melankton.

-January 2006 saw Temposhark remix Sophie Solomon's song Holy Devil taken from the virtuoso violinist's solo album Poison Sweet Madeira on Decca Records.
+January 2006 saw Temposhark remix Sophie Solomon's song "Holy Devil" taken from the virtuoso violinist's solo album Poison Sweet Madeira on Decca Records.
 Their remix has since been a success in Germany on both radio and at the iTunes German store.

-In June 2007, Temposhark's remix of Melnyk's song Me and My Muse was released on Melnyk's album Silence Remixed.
+In June 2007, Temposhark's remix of Melnyk's song "Me and My Muse" was released on Melnyk's album Silence Remixed.
 Temposhark's interpretation included additional vocals by lead singer Robert Diament.
 The remix was later added onto Melnyk's 25 compilation of artists from his label.
-Melnyk has remixed a number of songs for Temposhark including their cult hit Joy.
+Melnyk has remixed a number of songs for Temposhark including their cult hit "Joy".

-Temposhark collaborated again with Melnyk in 2008 for his second album Revolutions on a track called Hurricane which was inspired by the Temposhark song Knock Me Out.
+Temposhark collaborated again with Melnyk in 2008 for his second album, Revolutions, on a track called "Hurricane", which was inspired by the Temposhark song "Knock Me Out".

-In October 2009, Temposhark released a 20-track compilation albums of rare remixes and previously unreleased songs and b-sides called Remixes & Rarities.
+In October 2009, Temposhark released a 20-track compilation album of rare remixes and previously unreleased songs and B-sides called Remixes & Rarities.

-In 2014, Temposhark's aforementioned 2006 remix of You Again by Kate Havnevik appeared in the collection album Residue with other remixes and rarities.
+In 2014, Temposhark's aforementioned 2006 remix of "You Again" by Kate Havnevik appeared in the collection album Residue with other remixes and rarities.